sjbennett123/polarlarp/content/camps/camp_sequanota.md

 ### Hospitals

 The campsite is essentially equidistant from 3 hospitals.
-You might need to ask about insurance.
+You might need to ask about insurance to make a decision about where to go.

 - South (UPMC Somerset)
 - Northwest (Excela Health Latrobe Hospital)